 Listen to the podcast below, and be sure to subscribe on YouTube, Spotify, Apple Podcasts, and Anchor.
 Support Sunday Conversation, and other podcasts on the FingerLakes1.com Digital Media Network by becoming a Patreon supporter.
 There will never be a paywall on FingerLakes1.com, but those contributions will ensure that content like this can continue to be produced.
 Click here, or click the banner image below to sign-up.

 What does the future of education look like in Seneca Falls?
 This year the Seneca Falls Central School District is undergoing a leadership change.
 Jeramy Clingerman will become superintendent of schools this summer, as longtime leader Bob McKeveny ends his career.
 The two were in-studio for a wide-ranging conversation about the transition process, and the future of education broadly.

 This week’s Sunday Conversation dives into the work that one organization is doing to make communities in Cayuga and Seneca County better.
 It’s not an easy task – but it’s one that Diane Draheim and Marie Montgomery have embraced.
 Montgomery serves as Deputy Director for the agency; and Draheim as Seneca Programs Director.
 At this point, the organization is going through a re-branding effort.
 Now, the organization formerly known as the Cayuga/Seneca Community Action Agency, will be known as ‘CAP’.
 The two discuss that change, and what types of services are offered in the community.
 They also dive into the systemic changes that could make the biggest difference in both counties.

-Watch the conversation below, or listen to the podcast on Spotify or iTunes.
+Check out the full-conversation below, or subscribe to the podcast on Apple Podcasts or Spotify.